princegaur707/Url-Detector/README.md

 web_traffic,
-Alexa Ranking: better the ranking more it is secure, Whois Database'(Address,Organisation,City,State,Country,Domain,Emails,Alexa Rank,Date), Random forest for model training
+Alexa Ranking: better the ranking more it is secure, Whois Database'(Address,Organisation,City,State,Country,Domain,Emails,Alexa Rank,Date), Random forest used for model tranining